-The most important thing is to believe this has already happened and to feel all the excitement and positive emotions you’ll feel when that vision comes to pass and to feel it as if it’s happening now.
+The most important thing is to believe this vision has already happened, to feel all the excitement and positive emotions you’ll feel when that vision comes to pass and to feel it as though it’s happening now.

-The emotions are very important because they make the vision real for your subconscious mind.
+Your emotions during visualization are important because they make the vision feel real for your subconscious mind.

-Negative emotions such as fear and despair introduce resistance to the process and delay the outcome in the material plane because the subconscious mind is getting conflicting messages and registers the vision as dangerous and so chooses to continue protecting us.
+Negative emotions such as fear and despair introduce resistance to the visualization process and delay the outcome in the material plane because the subconscious mind gets conflicting messages.

 Gratitude is the most powerful emotion you can feel when you want to manifest something.